sriramdasbalaji/VSTS-DevOps-Labs/python/readme.md

 This lab shows how to deploy **Python** application with [Django](https://www.djangoproject.com/) framework to **Azure App** service using **Visual Studio Team Services**.

 ## Pre-requisites

 1. **Microsoft Azure Account:**  You need a valid and active azure account for the labs

- 2. You need a **Visual Studio Team Services Account** and <a href="https://docs.microsoft.com/en-us/vsts/accounts/use-personal-access-tokens-to-authenticate">Personal Access Token</a>
+ 2. You need a **Visual Studio Team Services Account** and [Personal Access Token](https://docs.microsoft.com/en-us/vsts/accounts/use-personal-access-tokens-to-authenticate)

 ## Setting Up the VSTS Project

  1. Use <a href="https://vstsdemogenerator.azurewebsites.net" target="_blank">VSTS Demo Data Generator</a> to provision a Python project on your VSTS account.